I’m not sure when I started giving myself a break.

 WHAT TO DO:

 Determine your personal needs.
 That is, do you want to be inspired?
 Get some health & wellness?
 Explore new dining?
 Or just chill out?
 Do what fuels you and then, plan your waking moments doing something to achieve those goals.
-On this mini-break I knew I just wanted to relax and unplug.
-Within mere steps of the theatre district I knew I could also check into the TIFF Bell Lightbox to see a thought-provoking film.
-I also knew I could probably get rush tickets to the ballet across street, catch a symphony at Roy Thomson Hall, or catch a play or musical with Mirvish at the Royal Alexandra Theatre or Princess of Wales Theatre.
+On this mini-break, I knew I just wanted to relax and unplug.
+Within mere steps of the theatre district, I knew I could also check into the TIFF Bell Lightbox to see a thought-provoking film.
+I also knew I could probably get rush tickets to the ballet across the street, catch a symphony at Roy Thomson Hall, or catch a play or musical with Mirvish at the Royal Alexandra Theatre or Princess of Wales Theatre.
 I could also just stay put in the Shangri-la’s hotel lobby at night and peruse the Champagne Wall while enjoying some of the best local bands and musicians who play here nightly.
 But I never plan too much and I always give myself some wiggle room to go with the flow.

 I had brought a couple of books with me for the weekend but found myself drawn to several others that were left in my suite.
 I love learning about art and I’ve always been intrigued with Chinese contemporary artist Zhang Huan who created the powerful sculpture in front of the hotel.
 His artwork also carried through in my suite.
 I admit to spending much time in the sunken bathtub while one of his mystical bird sculptures loomed at the window as though it was in flight soaring in the blue sky of the vast view of the city.